-Using fresh summer peaches grown locally at Hutton Peach Farm in Weatherford, Texas, Melt founder Kari Crowe-Seher and her chef Brooke Pimentel detailed how you can use natural resources – fruits that are in season, dairy and other items you might already have in your kitchen – to make the popular Melt ice cream flavor “Peachy Keen” topped with a sweet blackberry sauce and candied, roasted pecans.
+Using fresh peaches grown locally at Hutton Peach Farm in Weatherford, Texas, MELT founder Kari Crowe-Seher and her chef Brooke Pimentel detailed how you can use natural resources – fruits that are in season, dairy and other items you might already have in your kitchen – to make the popular MELT ice cream flavor “Peachy Keen” topped with a sweet blackberry sauce and candied, roasted pecans.

 Commitment to Buying Local

 Since 2014, MELT has been serving up their special blend of ice cream with seasonal flavors to take advantage of fresh, locally sourced ingredients.
 “As a business owner here in Fort Worth, it’s important to me to support the other local businesses around me,” Kari explained.
 “We make it a priority to buy our fruits and nuts from local farms as much as possible.
 And we also love supporting our dairy farmers who literally work 365 days a year to help us keep up with the demands of our ice cream business.”

 With locations in Fort Worth and Dallas, and an ice cream truck that visits local neighborhoods throughout North Texas, MELT uses a lot of dairy to make enough ice cream to serve their loyal fans.
 In the demo, Kari shared that she orders as much as 10,000 gallons of milk and cream in a year!